NEWSMAKER-Honduran ruling party hopeful Asfura faces uphill climb

 "That's because the group of people who will govern Honduras if he is president is the same group that has ... built a scheme of impunity," he added.

-(Reporting by Gustavo Palencia; additional reporting by Diego Ore; Writing by Laura Gottesdiener; Editing by David Alire Garcia and Michael Perry)
+(Reporting by Gustavo Palencia in Tegucigalpa Additional reporting by Diego Ore in Mexico City Writing by Laura Gottesdiener Editing by David Alire Garcia, Michael Perry and Matthew Lewis)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))